 Alia’s Mission: Saving the Books of Iraq.
 Stamaty, Mark Alan.
 Knopf, 2004.
 ISBN: 9780375832178.
 In 2003, as bombs exploded over Basra, Alia attempted to preserve the collective history of Iraq.
 Alia was the chief librarian of the Central Library and as she watched her city prepare for war, she recalled her childhood history lessons and the stories of the destruction of the great library of Baghdad in 1258.
 Alia begged local officials to help but instead government officials commandeered her building.
 Secretly, Alia and her friends transported 30,000 volumes to safety before the library burned to the ground.
+Graphic novel.

-Apricots Tomorrow and Other Arabic Proverbs.
+Apricots Tomorrow and other Arabic Proverbs.
 Arnander, Primrose & Skipworth, Ashkhain.
 Lamb, Kathryn, Ill.
 Stacey International, 1997.
 ISBN: 9780905743578.
 “To understand a people, acquaint yourself with their proverbs” runs an Arab adage, and here is the book to do just that.
 Paralleling age-old Arabic sayings from the Gulf region with English equivalents, the proverbs highlight the uncanny similarity of inherited wisdom in both East and West.
 One hundred proverbs from all over the Arab World.
-Dual-language: Arabic/English.
+Dual Language: Arabic/English.

 Ayat Jamilah: Beautiful Signs.
 Conover, Sarah & Crane, Freda.
 Wahl, Valerie, Ill.
 Skinner House Books, 2010.
 ISBN: 9781558965690.
 This collection of stories not only draws from the core of Islamic spirituality and ethics, the Qur’an, and the traditions (hadiths), but also from the mystical verse, folk tales, and exemplary figures of the Islamic narrative.
-Beautiful Signs gathers traditional stories from the farthest reaches of the Muslim word and thorough explanatory notes, will be invaluable to anyone wishing to understand or teach geography, world history, or world religions.
+Beautiful Signs gathers traditional stories from the farthest reaches of the Muslim world and thorough explanatory notes, will be invaluable to anyone wishing to understand or teach geography, world history, or world religions.

 Genius of Islam: How Muslims Made the Modern World.
 Barnard, Bryn.
 Knopf, 2011.
 ISBN: 9780375840722.
 The Muslim world has often been a bridge between East and West, but many of Islam’s crucial innovations are hidden within the folds of history.
 In this book, Bryn Barnard uses short, engaging text and full-color illustrations to bring Islam’s contributions to life.

+Muslim Child: Understanding Islam Through Stories and Poems.
+Khan, Rukhsana.
+Gallinger, Patty, Ill.
+Whitman, 2002.
+ISBN: 9780807553077.
 Muslim Child is a collection of eight short stories along with several poems that offer a glimpse into the daily lives of Muslim children around the world.
 Every story begins with brief writings from the Quran, or sayings of the prophet Muhammad, and is designed to teach the basic tenets of the faith.

 One City Two Brothers.
 Smith, Chris.
 Fronty, Aurélia, Ill.
 Barefoot Books, 2007.
 ISBN: 9781846860423.
 When two brothers come to Solomon with a dispute about land inheritance, the king tells them the story of two other brothers who secretly transfer grain, each from his own stock to add to his brother’s storehouse in the night.
 In the morning, they are puzzled and dismayed to find their own stores undiminished and the next night try again.
-On the third night, each bearing more sacks of grain for the other, they meet and embrace.
-This spot becomes the site of the holy temple and the very city of Jerusalem.
+On the third night, each bearing more sacks of grain for the other, they meet and embrace. his spot becomes the site of the holy temple and the very city of Jerusalem.
 Based on a folktale told by both Jews and Arabs, this picture book illustrates what could be if people thought more about one another than about themselves.

 Silent Music: A Story of Baghdad.
 Rumford, James.
 Roaring Brook Press, 2008.
 ISBN: 9781596432765.
 Like other children living in Baghdad, Ali loves soccer, music and dancing, but most of all, he loves the ancient art of calligraphy.
 When bombs begin to fall on his city, Ali turns to his pen, writing sweeping and gliding words to the silent music that drowns out the war all around him.
 A powerful story about a child’s everyday survival and hope in war torn Baghdad.
 CD included.